Augmentations are Sheaves

-In this case, there is another perturbation\footnote{Strictly speaking the resolution construction does not produce a perturbation of the original Legendrian, although we occasionally make this abuse in our terminology.} method which is useful.
-While the Reeb chords are more visible in the Lagrangian ($xy$) projection, it is often more convenient to work with the front ($xz$) projection; moreover, the sheaf category of \cite{STZ} has to do with the front projection.
+In this case, we introduce two perturbation\footnote{Strictly speaking the resolution construction does not produce a $C^0$-small perturbation of the original Legendrian, although we occasionally make this abuse in our terminology.} methods for the $m$-copies of $\Lambda$ that result in consistent sequences of DGAs, one described in terms of the Lagrangian ($xy$) projection of $\Lambda$ and other via the front projection ($xz$) projection of $\Lambda$.
 Recall from Section \ref{ssec:dga-background} that the resolution procedure \cite{NgCLI} gives a Legendrian isotopic link whose Reeb chords (crossings in the $xy$ diagram) are in one-to-one correspondence with the crossings and right cusps of the front.

 Here are our two perturbation schemes in more detail: \begin{itemize} \item ``Front projection $m$-copy.''
 Beginning with a front projection for $\Lambda$, take $m$ copies of this front, separated by small translations in the Reeb direction, and labeled $1,\ldots,m$ from top to bottom; then resolve to get an $xy$ projection, or equivalently use the formulation for the \dga{} for fronts from \cite{NgCLI}.
 Typically, we denote this version of the $m$-copy as $\Lambda^m_{xz}$.